MASTERS PROJECT 2018/2019

 ENTRY ONE: THE IN-BETWEEN

-Some paintings are described as representing an ‘in-between’ space - a space that is in between what we can see and what might be there.
-Some paintings are also described as having something about them that gives a sense of place, or that invite you in to another space.
+Some paintings are described as representing a space that is in between what we can see in the real world and what might be more hidden.
+Some paintings are also described as having something about them that makes us feel like we are looking at a place or a landscape or an imagined space.
 I’m interested in exploring paintings that that have these things going on.
 I’ll do this here by looking at work by Julie Mehretu, and Jane Bennett’s theory of ‘vibrant matter’, and Lyotard’s idea of encountering the landscape that he talks about in ‘Scapeland’

 Other artists whose work I’ve looked at have a sense of the in-between going on in their work.
 The superimposing of images used by Alain Huck, David Ratcliff and Julie Mehretu; the materiality of the painting disrupting recognisable imagery by Cecily Brown, Peter Doig, and Marina Rheingantz, and the use of reflection, mirroring or repetition to distort imagery are effective ways to do this.
 All these methods distort or disrupt recognisable imagery, which invite the engagement of your imagination while looking at them, while still providing some links to the original source material.

-If I relate Jane Bennett’s theory on vibrant matter to this ‘in-between’ non-physical sense of a physical place, it might describe the sense as coming from the landscape matter itself.
+If I relate Jane Bennett’s theory on vibrant matter to this idea of an ‘in-between’ place, it might describe the sense as coming from the landscape matter itself.
 Bennett explores the ‘resistant force’ that things have to the meanings we interpret about them and place on them, and suggests that they not only deflect these meanings but exert their own self-generated energy or messages.
 She suggests that there is a kind of autonomous energy that can be encountered which could explain the sense of an in-between.
 Mehretu says in her video “these marks couldn’t exist with just rational thinking”, but they needed a bit of arranging.
 It’s almost like the process an artist can undertake is to observe a site from many different aspects, and then collate imagery in a painting for this in-between thing to occur.

 Linked to this idea of the in-between is the idea of the sublime which has been talked about for at least a couple of hundred years.
 In an article titled ‘Contemporary Art and the Sublime’ Julian Bell describes the ‘sublime’ as ‘a controlled encounter with power that is beyond our control’.
-Bell’s article talked about the terrifyingly delightful reactions we have to the untamed power of the natural world, almost like an adrenalin rush, and although my practice is not about this, I can utilise this history of the sublime to represent the wonder and fascination with presenting the unpresentable.
+Bell’s article talked about the terrifyingly delightful reactions we have to the untamed power of the natural world, almost like an adrenalin rush, and although my practice is not about this, I can utilise this history of the sublime to represent the wonder and fascination with representing the imagined about a landscape.

 Bennett, J. (2010).
 The Force of Things.
 In Vibrant Matter: A political ecology of things. (pp 1-19).
 Durham & London: Duke University Press